SamsungLabs/ModularSensingPrototype/README.md

 ## Citation

-If you use or adapt these hardware files, please cite our IEEE Access paper.
+If you use or adapt any hardware, data, or code, please cite our paper.